Ananth864/MT_Samples-Section-Detection-and-OCR/README.md

 ### Dataset Annotations

 First we need to manually annotate the dataset in order to train our model.
 Hence PDF miner and PDF plumber was used to extract coordinates of all the test.
-Using patterns in the document, you can automate the process of getting bounding boxes around each section of the document and then convert to yolo format which the model can understand.
+Using patterns in the document, you can automate the process of getting bounding boxes around each section of the document and save it in the COCO format.
+Then we convert it to the YOLO format which the model can understand.
 Lines which were part of the same section were merged to form the bounding box of the section as shown below.

 <img src="https://user-images.githubusercontent.com/85446106/197360641-b16e6998-02d0-4a56-8424-6e3a278ea7f7.PNG" width="400" height="525"> <img src="https://user-images.githubusercontent.com/85446106/197360953-20f618dc-477f-4b30-aa09-3cd46addcd11.PNG" width="400" height="525">